Lisa Abbott

 Amanda served as president of the board for Aboriginal Legal Services in Toronto from 2014 until 2020.
 In 2014, Amanda launched Innocence Canada’s National Legal Education Program to forward the organization’s mandate to prevent wrongful convictions.
 The same year Amanda was appointed by the Attorney General for Ontario to the Debwewin Jury Implementation Committee.
 In 2016 she returned to the University of Toronto, Faculty of Law as Manager of the Indigenous Initiatives Office and Adjunct Faculty, where she oversaw the institution’s efforts related to the Truth and Reconciliation Commission’s (TRC) Calls to Action and taught a course on wrongful convictions.
 Amanda’s work in legal education was recognized by Precedent Magazine in 2020.
 Amanda has served on the Canada Committee of Human Rights Watch since 2016.

 Amanda joined the BC First Nations Justice Council in March 2022 as Senior Policy Counsel.
 She was called to the Bar of British Columbia in May 2022.
 Amanda is grateful to live on the unceded territory of the Syilx Okanagan peoples with her partner Jesse, son Sam (3.5 years), daughter Joy (10 months) and her first baby, Jake the dog (12 years!!).
-Amanda is currently the Acting Executive Director of BCFNJC.

 Michael Conlin